 Plug the box into power and connect it to your home router (or switch) using a network cable (one included), and you’ve finished the hardware setup.

 The reason it works right away is that the device supports a long list of supported home routers.
 It automatically applies one of its three pre-programmed operation modes when connecting to a standard router.

 Since the list is so comprehensive, chances are you’re using one of those routers.
 By the way, routers from the same vendor tend to work in the same mode.
 So, the box supports many that are not yet on the list.

 In return, though, you don’t have much control over what the box does.
 It’s a mystery.
 There’s no way to configure it to make exceptions or accommodate a particular service that you might have.
 At most, you can only turn on or off pre-configured settings.

 An intuitive app that requires a Trend Micro account to work

 There’s no web interface.
 Instead, you’ll need to download the Trend Micro Home mobile app on your phone or tablet.

 To use the app, you do need to register an account with Trend Micro and sign in.
 So, as it seems, the Home Network Security box always connects to TrendMicro, and so does the app on your phone.

 Trend Micro Home Network Security: A good set of features

-The Trend Micro Home Network Security box has more to offer than a router's built-in online protection.
+The Trend Micro Home Network Security box has more to offer than a router’s built-in online protection.
 The Home Network Security (HNS) app has an intuitive design.
 You can even use voice commands with it.

 Lots of useful information

-The first time I ran the HNS app, I noted that the box had done a scanned.
+The first time I ran the HNS app, I noted that the box had done a complete scan.
 It found all connected devices and named them accordingly.
 It recognized most parties correctly though not without silly mistakes.
 My Google Pixel 3 XL, for example, somehow got the name “LG Pixel 3 XL”.